-Accounts payable and accrued and other liabilities at December 31, 2015 were \$451,000 compared to \$2,140,000 as at December 31, 2014.
+Accounts payable and accrued and other liabilities at December 31, 2016 were \$801,000 compared to \$451,000 as at December 31, 2015.
 The Company has no long term debt.

+The Company has a history of losses with no operating revenue other than interest income, and has working capital of \$9,513,000 as at December 31, 2016.
 The ability of the Company to carry out its planned business objectives is dependent on its ability to raise adequate financing from lenders, shareholders and other investors.
-Additional financing will be required in the short term to continue the development of the Prairie Creek Project and in the longer term to put the Prairie

-Creek Mine into production.
+Additional financing will be required in the short term to continue the development of the Prairie Creek Project and in the longer term to put the Prairie Creek Mine into production.
 There is no assurance that such financing will be available on a timely basis or on acceptable terms.
 If the Company is unable to obtain adequate additional financing, the Company will be required to curtail operations, exploration and development activities.
 The Company is currently evaluating various opportunities and seeking additional sources of financing.
-These conditions indicate the existence of material uncertainties which cast significant doubt about the Company's ability to continue as a going concern.
-This is discussed in more detail in the "Risk Factors" section in this Annual Report.
+This is discussed in more detail in Item 3 D "Risk Factors" section of this Annual Report.